Enhanced Quantum Procedures that Resolve Difficult Problems: An Overview of Canonical and Affine Quantization

 \section{An Overview of \\Canonical and Affine Quantization}

 From a conceptual as well as an operational viewpoint classical mechanics (also classical field theory) and quantum mechanics (also quantum field theory) are quite well established and automatically brought to bear on any new problem.
 In large measure, the successes of the canonical view for classical and quantum theories are universal, and when the canonical procedures seem to fail, it is not the canonical procedures themselves that are questioned but rather the suitability of the problem under consideration.
 Such problems include---but are not limited to---situations in which a nonlinear and nontrivial classical model is rendered trivial (equivalent to a free model) upon quantization.
 Or models that have well behaved classical behavior but exhibit perturbation series in their quantum formulation that entail infinitely many distinct divergences.
 Such misbehaving models are shunned for their nonconformity and relegated to the waste basket in hope that they may never be encountered in the real world.
 But the purest form of quantum gravity is one of these misbehaving theories and its difficulties upon quantization have led others to require a new and fundamentally different formulation replete with exotic overlays of additional fields to overcome its bad behavior (superstring theory).
 Yet another quantum theory of gravity chooses unusual basic kinematical variables that seem remote from the usual classical variables themselves (loop quantum gravity).
+These statements are only meant to show the extent needed to obtain viable candidates

 Our goal in this presentation is to slowly develop an alternative prescription regarding the standard classical and quantum connection as well as the quantization procedure itself which demonstrate that several difficult problems as well as the truly difficult problem of quantizing the gravitational field of Einstein can be carried out without the need for any exotic features whatsoever.